 ED registers case under PMLA in TRP manipulation case

-New Delhi, Nov 21: The Enforcement Directorate has registered a money laundering case in connection with the Television Rating Points (TRP) case.
+New Delhi, Nov 21: The Enforcement Directorate (ED) has registered a money laundering case in connection with the Television Rating Points (TRP) case.

 The ED's case is based on the Mumbai police's FIR that is being probed by a special investigation team (SIT).
 The SIT had alleged that Republic TV's distribution head had paid Rs 15 lakh per month for seven months to a fixer to boost the viewership of the channel.